dlopuch/sketchpack/README.md

 6. Start up webpack watch server: `$ webpack-dev-server`
 7. Change files and make something awesome!

+# To release
+Release script minifies build and sets it up in the `gh-pages` branch for GitHub Pages release.

+To setup, create the gh-pages branch: `git branch gh-pages`

+To make a new release:
+1. `npm run release`
+2. Current checkout branch will have changed to `gh-pages`.
+3. (First time) Add any new files: `git status; git add xxx`
+4. Commit all changes: `git commit -am "new release"`

 # TODO:
 - Example less file
 - Production builds with minification